Skip to Main Content

 Accessible Documents

-When providing downloadable documents there are steps you can follow to evaluate how accessible they are to disabled users.
-When possible, provide multiple formats (ex.
-PDF and Word) so that users can pick their preferred file type.
+When providing downloadable documents there are steps you can follow to ensure accessibility for all users.
 Below are some curated resources that explain how to create accessible documents in multiple formats: